Where You Stand

 stand around arguing

-whether it's is half empty
+whether it's is half

 or half full,